Book Printing: A Springfield Printing Corp. Specialty

 One of our specialties at Springfield Printing Corp. is book printing.

 We can create small runs or large runs of books, from hard bound to soft cover.
 We manufacture books for book publishers, small and large businesses, self-published authors, and individuals.
 We print books for customers across the United States including New York City, New England, Boston, MA, NH, and VT.

-We can help make your dream of becoming a published author a reality as a top quality book printer.
+we can help make your dream of becoming a published author a reality.

-For instance, a recent book we printed was The Bodies of Mothers, from renowned photographer Jade Beall, published by Green Writers Press of Brattleboro, Vermont.
-This is a beautiful hardcover volume consisting of 144 pages.
+We printed The Bodies of Mothers, from renowned photographer Jade Beall, and published by Green Writers Press of Brattleboro, Vermont.
+This was a beautiful hardcover volume consisting of 144 pages.